mozrt2/farcaster-keyword-bot/README.md

 ## Deploying the Bot

 This project was set up and tested with [Vercel cron jobs](https://vercel.com/docs/cron-jobs).
-It should seamlessly work with other platforms.
+It should seamlessly work with other cron services.

 ## License